BANGAUTOGLASS

 Comprehensive claims for glass replacement generally do not affect your driving record, and many insurers process them without a surcharge on your premiums — though this varies by policy and state.
 Your deductible matters: if your comprehensive deductible is high relative to the cost of the job, it may make more financial sense to pay out of pocket.
 And because the i7's rear glass involves integrated systems and potential camera recalibration, it's worth confirming with your insurer that the full scope of the replacement — including any required recalibration work — is covered under the claim.

 If you haven't started a claim yet and would like some guidance on how the process works, Bang AutoGlass can assist you through it.
-We're not able to file the claim on your behalf, but we're glad to help you understand the steps and what documentation you'll likely need.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Can BMW i7 Rear Glass Be Replaced Mobile?